 Average monthly searches and competition

 As far as competition goes, the more a search term is being searched, the higher the competition.
-Competitors will most likely bid on keywords that have higher search volumes, making it a “high” competition keyword.
+Competitors will most likely bid on popular keywords that have higher search volumes, making it a “high” competition keyword.

 Ad impression share